sttp/Specification/CONTRIBUTING.md

 Which gets rendered as:
 > :warning: This is a very important note in the spec.

-### Contributor Recognition
+### Contributor Attribution

-The specification contributors are listed in the [Contributors](Sections/Contributors.md) file.
+The specification contributors are listed in the [Contributors.md](Sections/Contributors.md) file.
 If you are providing critical review or updates to the specification, please add yourself to this file.